rohitchatla/POSB_app-BE-docs/api_doc.md

 ## Description

+Triggers the download of "opened" and "closed" reports for the previous working day.
+The download is processed asynchronously in the background.
 Checks "opened" and "closed" reports for the previous working day.
 If success response then the reports are present else they are not.

 ---